 Piano Teaching 101: 13 Tips on How to BeginIn response to a recent query from a friend of mine who is interested in becoming a piano teacher, I compiled this quick "to do" list of elements that have proven valuable in my own piano teaching adventures.

-1. Purchase some beginning method books and become familiar with them.My favorite "teacher friendly" beginner level piano books are Piano Adventures by Nancy & Randall Faber.
-The wealth of online support ideas make this a great book to start with for teachers who are just starting out, and their songs are appealing to students as well.
+1. Purchase some beginning method books and become familiar with them.My favorite beginner-level piano books are Piano Adventures by Nancy & Randall Faber.
+The wealth of online support ideas makes this a great book to start with for teachers who are just starting out, and their songs are appealing to students as well.
 I have my students purchase the Lesson and Technique books.
-I teach them theory with online activities and games during lesson and lab time and supplement with other books from my music library instead of using the Performance book.
+I teach them theory with online activities and games during lessons and lab time and supplement with other books from my music library instead of using the Performance book.

-Another favorite method of mine is the Hal Leonard Series.
-The accompaniment CD's are especially motivating and engaging for the beginning levels and provide a fun support system for home practice to spice up the "simple sounding songs" at the start of music lessons.
+Another favorite method of mine is Piano Pronto.
+The familiar songs with backing tracks are especially motivating and engaging for the beginning levels and provide a fun support system for home practice to spice up the "simple-sounding songs" at the start of music lessons.
 The presentation of concepts in both of these methods follows a similar order so I often interchange them to suit the tastes and needs of my students.

 (Disclosure: I don't receive any monetary compensation for promoting any of the resources on this post-- they just happen to be some of my personal favorites:)! )